John Chapman's Guide to Getting Published

 Want a short story instead?

 I've written a number of short time travel stories.
-Each is 99p/99¢ and great for taking a break from writing.
+A collection of four stories is available and great for taking a break from writing.